 We want you to know that you do not have to walk this road alone, that you can talk with an attorney at our law firm to find out what to do next.
 Attorneys Fred Pritzker and Eric Hageman have helped many parents get answers, compensation, and justice.
-You can ask for Fred or Eric when you call (1-888-377-8900) or submit our free consultation form.
+You can use the form below to contact Fred and Eric for a free consultation.

 Representative Child Wrongful Death Cases

 School Bus Accident

 Attorney Fred Pritzker represented the family of a six-year-old boy who was killed after getting off of a school bus.
 The young boy was coming home from school, and the bus driver dropped him off.
 The bus driver became distracted and turned his head toward the back of the bus.
 When he turned his head forward again, he didn’t see the child and assumed that the child had cleared.
 The bus driver then pulled forward, striking the child.
 We settled the case for a confidential amount.

 E. coli Food Poisoning

 Eric Hageman represented a family whose child died from HUS kidney failure caused by an E. coli infection he got from his daycare building.
 Although in most of our E. coli cases we know the food that was contaminated, in this case, the specific source of the infection was not found.
 Eric still proved the daycare was at fault and won a large settlement for the family.
 This case prompted better safety guidance for daycare facilities in the state.

 The family of a boy who drowned in a school district pool during gym hired Fred and attorney Eric Hageman after the school denied fault.
 The little boy could not swim but ended up in the deep end, playing king of the hill with the other elementary school children.
 The only adult watching a class of children in a swimming pool, some of whom could not swim, was the gym teacher, who, Fred and Eric discovered, was watching his electronic devices, not the children.